DOSull/Spatial-Data-Science/labs/week-07/README.md

 + `building-a-simple-model-01-rmarkdown.Rmd`, and
 + `building-a-simple-model-02-assignment.Rmd`

+### Problems with **Knit** operation on lab computers
+For complicated reasons to do with permissions and network drives, the **Knit** operation in _RStudio_ does not work on the lab computers.
+I have figured out a limited workaround, which is explained [here](workaround-for-knitr-problems.md), if you run into problems.

 ## Videos
 Videos describing R scripts, markdown formatting and Rmarkdown are provided as listed below.
 You will find them all in [this folder](https://southosullivan.com/geog315/video/week-07-lab/).
 The total run time is around 35 minutes.